What every best Cookware has:

 Requires a bit more care.
 Lodge cast-iron cookware can't be tossed in the dishwasher, you shouldn't use abrasives to clean it, and Lodge recommends you not even use soap.
 It should also be seasoned after each use with a bit of vegetable oil or other fat.
 There's also a learning curve with cooking with cast iron, just as there is with stainless steel, to figure out how much fat is ideal and to understand how to get the best results when searing, simmering and frying.
 The payoff for that care and education, reviewers say, is the most flavorful results from almost anything you can think of when cooking or baking.
 Also, while cast iron is not nonstick, a well-seasoned pan is stick resistant.
 We still recommend nonstick cookware for those tasks that turn out best with a very smooth coating, like frying eggs.

 It will last longer than you.
-If you have a Last Will, go ahead and decide who you're leaving your Lodge cookware to, because it lasts virtually forever.
+If you have a Last Will and Testament, go ahead and decide who you're leaving your Lodge cookware to, because it lasts virtually forever.
 We're not exaggerating here; there are dozens of forum discussions where people lovingly discuss the Lodge cast iron they inherited from their grandparents or great-grandparents.
 We saw a few complaints from users that parts of their pans feel rough, but Lodge explains that it's a result of the sand casting process and it will become smooth with use and seasoning.
 Lodge cast iron is made in the USA and comes with a limited lifetime warranty.